 program of interest.

 - Application Deadline: All required materials must be received by these deadlines

-- Final Date to Complete Applications for Fall is April 1st*
+- Final Date to Complete Applications for Fall is March 1st for Fall 2022*

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.

 The following is a list of the supplemental materials that will accompany your application for the Counseling, Clinical Mental Health Counseling Concentration (MA) program:

 - Transcript: 1 (one) from each college attended.

 - Essay: PREAMBLE: A central theme that guides the MA in Counseling program at Montclair State University is a strong commitment to train all students to work with and advocate for all marginalized and oppressed populations as professional counselors in an ethical and competent manner.
 In no more than two (2) double spaced pages, please respond to the prompt below based on your knowledge and aspirations as a professional counselor.

 QUESTION: Clients who have marginalized identities (e.g., based on their race/ethnicity, sex/gender, sexual orientation, age, socioeconomic status, religion/spirituality, ability, geographic location, or intersections thereof) face health disparities linked to societal stigma, discrimination, and denial of their civil and human rights¹.
 For example, discrimination against LGBTQ+ people has been associated with high rates of psychiatric disorders, substance abuse, and suicide².
 How do you envision yourself taking an active role in your future career as an addictions counselor, clinical mental health counselor, school counselor, or student affairs professional in supporting mental health equity for a specific marginalized population?